tardis-sn/tardis/docs/montecarlo/sourceintegration.rst

-where :math:`p` is the impact parameter of a ray trough the supernova envelope that reaches the distant observer, and :math:`I_\nu (p)` is the intensity along one such ray, given by recursing trough the list of attenuated source functions from the blue to the red and adding up contributions.
+where :math:`p` is the impact parameter of a ray trough the supernova envelope that reaches the distant observer, and :math:`I_\nu (p)` is the intensity along one such ray, given by recursing through the list of attenuated source functions from the blue to the red and adding up contributions.
 The relation linking the intensity before the k:th transition :math:`u \rightarrow l` to the intensity after is